To better understand the science and timing of fall color, read…

 Vivid color and crisp reflections make autumn my favorite season for creative photography.
-Not only that, the tourists have returned to work and school and I can wander hillsides and shorelines in the kind peace that fosters creativity.
-And while most landscape scenes require showing up at the right time and hoping for the sun and clouds to cooperate, photographing fall color is often a simple matter of walking around the tree until the light’s right.
-For the photographer who understands this, and knows how to control exposure, depth, and motion, great fall color images are possible any time of day, in any light.
+While most landscape scenes require showing up at the right time and hoping for the sun and clouds to cooperate, photographing fall color can be as simple as circling your subject until the light’s right.
+For photographers armed with an understanding of light and visual relationships, as well as the ability to control exposure, depth, and motion with their camera’s exposure variables, fall color possibilities are virtually unlimited.

 Backlight, backlight, backlight